DavidFaget/off-nutrition-extraction/README.md

 - Add config.yaml
 - Include functions to test each part separately
-- Train and develop a specific OCR model for our task
+- Train and develop a specific OCR model for our task.
+This includes preprocessing (cropping) the raw image with a ML model specifically trained for detecting nutritional table edges.
 - Our current solution requires 2 steps.
 We could modify the inference script to automatically perform text extraction from raw images (by calling text_processing) and model inference.